how to make towels soft

 Biological detergent

+Biological detergents contain protein-digesting enzymes and are powerful stain and dirt removers.
 These enzymes help to break down stains such as blood and sweat which are, you guessed it, proteins, making your towels look almost as good as new.

 They are also effective when used at relatively low temperatures (even in quick wash at 30 degrees!), helping to remove stains which would otherwise need higher temperature washes.

 That means that using biological detergent is a good way of saving time and also energy, and in turn, helping the environment.
+Make sure to use sparingly on coloured towels though, as regular and excessive use may eventually lead to the colour fading.

 Non-biological detergent